Here Comes Initial Jobless Claims...

 At 8:30 a.m.
-ET, the Department of labour will release its latest weekly report on initial unemployment claims.
+ET, the Department of labour will publish its latest report on initial weekly unemployment claims.

 Business Insider Emails & Alerts